Groestlcoin/ord/docs/src/guides/inscriptions.md

 Ordinal Inscription Guide
 =========================

-Individual sats can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
-Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.
+Individual gros can be inscribed with arbitrary content, creating Groestlcoin-native digital artifacts that can be held in a Groestlcoin wallet and transferred using Groestlcoin transactions.
+Inscriptions are as durable, immutable, secure, and decentralized as Groestlcoin itself.

-Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.
+Working with inscriptions requires a Groestlcoin full node, to give you a view of the current state of the Groestlcoin blockchain, and a wallet that can create inscriptions and perform gro control when constructing transactions to send inscriptions to another wallet.

-Bitcoin Core provides both a Bitcoin full node and wallet.
-However, the Bitcoin Core wallet cannot create inscriptions and does not perform sat control.
+Groestlcoin Core provides both a Groestlcoin full node and wallet.
+However, the Groestlcoin Core wallet cannot create inscriptions and does not perform gro control.

-This requires [`ord`](https://github.com/casey/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with Bitcoin Core wallets.
+This requires [`ord`](https://github.com/Groestlcoin/ord-groestlcoin), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with Groestlcoin Core wallets.

 This guide covers:

-1. Installing Bitcoin Core
+1. Installing Groestlcoin Core
-2. Syncing the Bitcoin blockchain
+2. Syncing the Groestlcoin blockchain
-3. Creating a Bitcoin Core wallet
+3. Creating a Groestlcoin Core wallet
-4. Using `ord wallet receive` to receive sats
+4. Using `ord wallet receive` to receive gros
 5. Creating inscriptions with `ord wallet inscribe`
 6. Sending inscriptions with `ord wallet send`
 7. Receiving inscriptions with `ord wallet receive`